hasura/graphql-engine/docs/graphql/manual/deployment/kubernetes/index.rst

   $ kubectl create -f deployment.yaml
   $ kubectl create -f svc.yaml

-Step 4: Open the hasura console
+Step 4: Open the Hasura console
 -------------------------------

 The above creates a LoadBalancer type service with port 80.
 So you should be able to access the console at the